demeesterdev/self-hosted-runners-azure/README.md

  - infra to run all services
    - ACR storing container images
    - TODO: Storage Account with message que
-   - TODO: Container app for github runner container
+   - Container app for github runner container
    - TODO: Container app for github scale controller

+## requirements

+Apart from authentication this repository contains everything needed for deployment.
+You need 2 PAT tokens for this project:
+ - one with repo access to cobnfigure